hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/server_jpa_batch/introduction.md

 - Job Instance: that is the parent record for all data concerning this job
 - Batch Work Chunk: this describes the first "chunk" of work required for this job

-Lastly the Batch Job Coordinator publishes a message to the `batch2-work-notification` channel to inform worker threads that a chunk of work is now ready for processing.
+Lastly the Batch Job Coordinator publishes a message to the `batch2-work-notification` channel to inform worker threads that this first chunk of work is now ready for processing.

+### Job Processing

+HAPI-FHIR Batch Jobs run based on job notification messages.
+The process is kicked off by the first chunk of work.
+When this notification message arrives, the message handler makes a single call to the first step defined in the job definition, passing in the job parameters as input.

+The handler then does the following:
+1. Mark this work chunk as IN_PROGRESS
+2.